UniMath/agda-unimath/src/foundation/nonsurjective-maps.lagda.md

     map-trunc-Prop ∘ nonim-comp-is-injective-left
 ```

-### Propositionally decidable and not nonsurjective maps are surjective
+### Propositionally double negation eliminating and not nonsurjective maps are surjective

 ```agda
 module _